Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Numerical Eperiments

 where $v$ and $p$ are the velocity and pressure variables, $\mu>0$ is the viscosity, and $\Omega = (0,1)^2$ with boundary $\partial \Omega$. $f$ is an externally imposed body force that for simplicity is assumed to be separable: $f(x,t)=b(x)u(t)$.
-A finite-difference discretization on a staggered rectangular grid leads to a single-input/single-output index-$2$ \textsf{pHDAE} of the form \eqref{eqn:ind2case1}; for details, see \cite{HauMM19_ppt}.
-In our model, we used a uniform grid with $50$ grid points yielding a \textsf{pHDAE} of order $n=7399$, of which $n_1=4900$ degrees of freedom are for velocity and $n_2=2499$ for pressure.
-We apply Algorithm \ref{alg:qh2ph} to reduce the order to $r=1,2,\ldots,10$ with logarithmically spaced initialization for interpolation points in the interval $[10^{-2},10^4]$.
-For every $r$ value, we compute the relative $\Hinf$ error between the full and reduced transfer functions, i.e., $\| \bH - \Hr\|_\infty/ \| \bH\|_\infty$ where $\| \bH\|_\infty = \sup_{\omega \in \IR} \mid \bH(\imath \omega)\mid$.
-The results in Figure \ref{fig:phDAEexmp}-(a) show that the reduced \textsf{pHDAE} accurately approximates the original one; for the reduction from $n=7399$ to order $r=10$, the relative error is around $10^{-5}$, illustrating the success of the proposed framework.
+A finite-difference discretization on a staggered rectangular grid leads to a single-input/single-output index-$2$ \textsf{pHDAE} of the form \eqref{eqn:ind2case1}, see \cite{HauMM19_ppt}.
+In our model, we used a uniform grid with $50$ grid points yielding a descriptor system\textsf{pHDAE} of order $n=7399$, of which $n_1=4900$ degrees of freedom are for velocity and $n_2=2499$ for pressure.
+We initialized our approach to reduce the order of the tranfer function to $r=1,2,\ldots,10$ with logarithmically spaced interpolation points in the interval $[10^{-2},10^4]$.
+For every $r$ value, we compute $\| \bH - \Hr\|_\infty/ \| \bH\|_\infty$ where $\| \bH\|_\infty = \sup_{\omega \in \IR} \mid \bH(\imath \omega)\mid$.
+The results in Figure \ref{fig:phDAEexmp} show that the reduced transfer function accurately approximates the original one; for the reduction to order $r=10$, the relative error is around $10^{-5}$, illustrating the success of the proposed framework.